There are many magical places in Annwn, but these are the most well-known.

 Dragons do exist, but they are a complicated group.
 Technically they are considered magic animals because they have animal-like tendencies and are not humanoid in form.
 But, they also have extremely high intelligence and are capable of abstract thought.
 Due to this, no one is quite sure how to categorize dragons.
 Dragons are not a playable race.

 Dragons come in many different shapes and sizes, and like the races of Annwn, each dragon can have a type of innate magic or innate individual magic.
-Depending on the type of Dragon, they can also breathe either fire, poison/sleeping/laughing gas, tar, or steam (this steam is boiling hot and can melt flesh).
+Depending on the type of Dragon, they can also breathe either fire, poison/sleeping/laughing gas, tar, or water (the dragon can choose how hot or cold to make the water, and can freeze or be so hot that it can melt flesh).
 Dragons also have innate shapeshifting powers, allowing them to shapeshift into any form, and the appearance of the form is completely up to them.
 This makes them especially dangerous as they can hide in plain sight and take their opponents off guard.
 Dragons can’t use any magic while shifted, but they can breathe fire/gas/etcetera while shifted.
 If a Dragon’s wings are cut off, they will never grow back.

 As stated previously, there are many varieties of dragons, but there are four main classifications of Dragons.
 These classifications are very general, and in each classification, there are many, many different varieties of Dragons.
 The four classifications are Royals, Ryugons, Hargons, and Ferals.
 These categories have lines that are easily blurred, and often it is very easy to categorize a dragon as being a member of multiple categories, but if such a case does exist, it is up to the person that discovers such a Dragon to categorize it at their own discretion.
 It should be noted that these are the official Common names, classifications, and categories set up by the URA, but that there are many different names that can be used to describe different types of Dragons. – Any type of Dragon can have multiple heads, but it is an uncommon trait.